to help grow your business the right way.

 In typical Facilis community fashion, word of this program’s success has spread, and many other distributors are now running similar programs!

 Would your sales reps rather cold call prospects or ask existing clients for introductions?

 You can choose your clients and not all are profitable, so be strategic when prospecting.

 We all know that it takes essentially the same effort to write a $500 order as a $5,000 order.
 Be smart about the orders and clients you chase.
 Putting resources into lots of small orders doesn’t always make business sense, in fact, most distributors make a lot of profit from their largest orders and then give half their profit back by accepting too many small orders.

-If your market and business model mean you must process a lot of small orders, then you better have very efficient systems that reduce your average cost to produce an order and very high margins if you want to make a reasonable profit.
+If your market and business model mean you must process a lot of small orders, then you better have extremely efficient systems that reduce your average cost to produce an order, and high margins if you want to make a reasonable profit.
 Technology can help with productivity and lower costs.
-And look at your sales commission structure as you’ll need that in the right ratio for your business to make a profit.
+And look at your sales commission structure as you’ll need that within the right ratio for your business to make a profit.

 Most Facilisgroup partners have commission structures that encourage their reps to target certain types of clients, and orders that allow the company and the sales reps to make a reasonable profit.
 Most larger distributors cannot make a profit on a $200 order, so stop paying commissions on these small orders and reps will naturally focus on obtaining better clients that provide them with larger orders.